Music of Pennsylvania: Ephrata Cloister

 The Ephrata Cloister (Community of the Solitary) was founded in what is now Lancaster County on the Cocalico River in 1720.
 This was a group of Seventh Day Baptists led by Peter Miller and Conrad Beissel, who believed in using music as an integral part of worship.
 Beissel codified the Ephrata Cloister's unique tradition in his Beissel's Dissertation on Harmony; here, he divided notes into two types.
 These were masters, or notes belonging to the common chord, and servants, or all other notes.
 Accented syllables in Beissel's works always fell on master notes, leaving servant notes for unaccented syllables.
 The Ephrata Cloister's hymnbook was large, consisting of more than 1,000 hymns, many of which were accompanied by instruments including the violin.
 Many of these hymns were published in the 1740s and 1750s.

 Harmony Society

 In 1803 and 1804, a group of Christian pietists led by George Rapp arrived from Württemberg, Germany, settled in Harmony, Pennsylvania, and formed the Harmony Society in 1805.
 The group lived communally, were pacifistic, advocated celibacy, and music was a big part of their lives.
 The Harmonites (or Harmonists) wrote their own music and even had an orchestra.
 The Society lasted until 1906, but their final settlement, Old Economy Village in present-day Ambridge, Pennsylvania contains archives with sheet music that is still performed at special community events.

-Lutherans

-Justus Falckner was the first Lutheran pastor ordained in the United States.
-He was ordained during 1703 as a minister of the Church of Sweden in the Gloria Dei Church.
-He is commemorated in the Calendar of Saints of the Lutheran Church on November 24.
-Falckner wrote hymns such as Rise, Ye Children of Salvation (German: Auf! ihr Christen, Christi Glieder) which he composed while a student at the University of Halle in 1697.
-Falckner's published works include Grondlycke Onderricht which first appeared in New York during 1708.
-Falckner evidently believed that music was a very important element of missionary work, writing to Germany to ask for an organ, which he said would attract more Native American converts.